About The Art Safari

-The Weaverville Art Safari is a two-day juried studio tour that takes place every spring and fall (usually the last weekend of April and the first weekend of November).
-One of the longest-running such events in western NC, it’s widely recognized both for the quality of work on display and for the unique opportunity it provides to ramble through this beautiful area, meeting our artists and seeing the spaces where they work and live.
-It’s a favorite of both locals and visitors, and draws thousands of art lovers to our little neck of the woods.
+The Weaverville Art Safari is one of the original studio tours in the Asheville Area and one of the longest-running such events in Western North Carolina.
+It is a two-day juried studio tour that takes place every Spring and Fall (usually the last weekend of April and the first weekend of November).
+It is widely recognized for both the quality of work on display and for the unique opportunity it provides the public to ramble through this beautiful area, meeting our artists and seeing the spaces where they work and live.
+It is a favorite of both locals and visitors and draws thousands of art lovers to our area each year!

 1. Who can participate as an exhibiting artist?

 The Safari is primarily focused on highlighting artists living and working in the Weaverville area.
 (That includes Weaverville and a number of adjacent communities in northern Buncombe County, such as Woodfin, Jupiter, and Barnardsville.)
 Artists living outside the area can also participate, but only if they are invited by a member artist to exhibit in that member’s studio/home.